hakbar0/NC-NEWS-Back-Front-End/README.md

 ```
 npm t
 ```
-Note: These tests are located in the src folder and have a naming convetion "example.test.js".
+Note: These tests are located in the src folder and have a naming convention "example.test.js".

 ### Article tests